 These baked turkey meatballs will be a hit no matter how you serve them!

-Yes, we prefer to serve these prior to cooking.
+Yep!
+We prefer to freeze these after cooking.
 Pop them on a baking sheet and place in the freezer for 1 hour.
 Remove from the freezer and place the meatballs in a ziptop bag.
+Reheat on the stove in some marinara sauce.

 - 1 pound ground turkey